Fibre Patch leads do they need to be bend insensitive?

 The chart above relates to G657 glass for Singlemode fibre patch leads as per ITU-T recommendation.

-ITU stands for International Telecommunication Union and this union co-ordinate standards which are related to the telecommunications industry.
+ITU stands for International Telecommunication Union and this union co-ordinate standard which are related to the telecommunications industry.

 As you can see from the chart the G657 glass is further split into two Categories: